Jennie Lakes Wilderness

 Almost immediately I could see large, beautiful rainbows meandering through the crystal clear shallows.
 It was a hot day and at only 9,000, the lake water was quite warm so while fish were apparent, they weren’t biting in the shallows.
 I walked to the opposite end of the lake where the bottom drops off into deep blue and fished there for a time.
 Still nothing.

-A day earlier I’d read stories of strikes-every-cast and never-been-here-and-caught-fewer-than-20.
+A day earlier I’d read stories full of “strikes every cast” and “never been here and caught no fewer than 20”.
 So far I was writing a counter narrative.
 They weren’t having any of what I was serving and by the afternoon it appeared the fire ban was a moot point.
 A nice thing about Jennie Lake is all the fish in it are wild.
 Stocked lakes and ponds are a great time, catching dumb, juvenile trout cast after cast but hatchery trout tend to sully the gene pool of pristine wild fish.
-Wild trout are tack sharp, learning from generations of wisdom and taste superiorly better.
+Wild trout are tack sharp, learning from generations of wisdom and taste vastly better.
 This group was among the most cunning I’ve found.
 I’d routinely toss the lure near a rise, watch it approach, follow, inspect and dismiss it.

 By evening, the temperature had dropped to the low sixties and I’d returned to my shore near camp where trout were in a frenzy of appetite, rising one after another, pulling insects from the surface.
 I was skunked and finally put my rod down in exchange for the bottle of wine and drank it down while the water seemed to boil around me.
 In thirty minutes, as dusk ceded to dark and the water calmed on a breathless night, I finished the wine, took some snaps of the unnamed peak’s reflection across the lake and turned in.